svj-aventador/xrpl-dev-portal/content/concepts/decentralized-exchange/offers.md

 The limit values of trust lines (See [TrustSet](trustset.html)) do not affect offers.
 In other words, you can use an offer to acquire more than the maximum amount you trust an issuer to redeem.

-However, holding non-SGY balances still requires a trust line to the address issuing those balances.
+However, holding non-RCP balances still requires a trust line to the address issuing those balances.
 When an offer is taken, it automatically creates any necessary trust lines, setting their limits to 0.
-Because [trust lines increase the reserve an account must hold](reserves.html), any offers that would require a new trust line also require the address to have enough SGY to meet the reserve for that trust line.
+Because [trust lines increase the reserve an account must hold](reserves.html), any offers that would require a new trust line also require the address to have enough RCP to meet the reserve for that trust line.

 A trust line indicates an issuer you trust enough to accept their issuances as payment, within limits.
 Offers are explicit instructions to acquire certain issuances, so they are allowed to go beyond those limits.